andrei-aleksanian/Google-Apps-Scripts/README.md

 A working example of how to use Google Apps Scripts from your own Node application.
 (The node application itself is just a template from `npx --package express-generator express`)

+## Important Files

+`routes/utils/makeFormTemplate.gs` - an example of making a Google Apps Script which makes a form

+`routes/utils/googleAPI.js` - wrapper functions for Google authentication

+`routes/form.js` - POST endpoint which calls a google function by passing the function name and id

 ## An example of a POST endpoint

 `projectNmae/routes/form.js` is the POST endpoint

-and

-`projectNmae/routes/utils/googleAPI.js` is the wrapper functions needed to use the google API
+`routes/utils/googleAPI.js` is the wrapper functions needed to use the google API

 ### How to get started